Valabhi University

-Valabhi University was an important center of Buddhist learning and championed the cause of Hinayana Buddhism between 600 CE and 1400 CE.
+Valabhi University was an important centre of Buddhist learning and championed the cause of Hinayana Buddhism between 600 CE and 1400 CE.
 Valabhi was the capital of the Maitraka empire during the period 480-775 CE.
 It was an important port for international trade located in Saurashtra, present-day it is called Valabhi located in Bhavnagar district of Gujarat in western India, identical with the old state of Vala.
-Yijing, a chinese traveller had observed that education given at valabhi was comparable to the education provided at Nalanda, in Bihar, in the field of education.
+Yijing, a Chinese traveler had observed that the education given at Valabhi was comparable to the education provided at Nalanda, in Bihar, in the field of education.
 In September 2017, the Indian central government started to consider a proposal to revive the ancient university.
 A proposal, under the umbrella of an organisation called Sanghkaya, was sent to the central government, which the Union ministry of culture has agreed.

-Only time will say if the future of Valabhi Vidyapith will match its grand history.

 Curriculum

 Though Valabhi is known to have championed the cause of Nikaya Buddhism (particularly of the Pudgalavada Sammitiya school), it was neither exclusive nor insular.
 Brahmanical sciences were also taught here along with the doctrines of Buddhism.
 References have been found to Brahmanic students who came to learn at this university.
 Apart from religious sciences, courses offered include: